zeal-nerd/zeal-nerd/README.md

 ## Hi there! 👋

-I'm Kal a self-taught programmer who started this exciting journey in 2021.
+I'm Kal, self-taught programmer who started this exciting journey in 2021.
 Ever since I was a kid, I've loved trying new things and figuring out how they work.
 This curiosity led me to the world of programming.
 However, diving into computer science was both fascinating and a bit overwhelming due to its vastness.
 I quickly realized that becoming proficient in this field would be a long, yet rewarding, adventure.

 ### My Journey So Far 🚀